mikebell/mikebell.io/content/cv.md

 Platform Engineer that focuses on improving efficiency for others while simplifying processes and developing new ones.
 Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has given me a greater understanding of the requirements for a Platform Engineer/DevOps/SRE role.

-I've been remote working for over 5 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
-As part of my role at Convivio I regularly ran stand-ups, meetings, restropectives and workshops.
+I've been remote working for over 6 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
+At Hippo Digital I build infrastructure, develop software and maintain pipelines and standards for multiple teams.
+While at Convivio I regularly ran stand-ups, meetings, restrospectives and workshops.

 Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes/Docker and home automation software.
-When not working I love to build Lego, design and build custom keyboards, cook and play with my cat.
+When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.

 ### Employment History